-The best encouragement that you can give is your absolutely undivided attention.
-Your interest.
-Your concentration.
-Your recollection of the last conversation.
-Your intelligent questions about the past.
-Your suggestions and support for the future.
+The best encouragement you can give is your undivided attention, your interest, your concentration, your recollection of the last conversation, your intelligent questions about the past, and your suggestions and support for the future.
 Give of yourself for a while.
-The time available may not be long - but make it quality time.
+The time available may not be long, but make it quality time.